chaoss/metrics/activity-metrics/code-commits.md

 # Code Commits

 ## 1. Description
-What is the number of code commits?
+The number of code commits

 ## 2. Use Cases